Mirasaki/discord.js-bot-template/README.md

 ## Showcase / Projects using this template
 - [DayZ Leaderboard bot](https://github.com/Mirasaki/dayz-leaderboard-bot)
 * Want to add your own links to this showcase?
-Contact me on Discord @ Mirasaki#0001
+Contact me on Discord: Mirasaki#0001

 ## Features
 Complete | Notes